scalyr/cloud-costs/README.md

 You can read all about it in [this blog post](http://blog.scalyr.com/2013/11/05/cloud-cost-calculator/).

 Contributions are welcome!
 We're open to any sort of suggestions.
 Any graphic designers out there who feel like cleaning up the page design are welcome to give it a whack.

-We're especially interested in getting data for additional service providers, including some non-cloud hosting services.
-To contribute, just create a JavaScript file listing each offering from that provider.
-Look at files like linode.js for an example.
+**We're especially interested in getting data for additional service providers, including some non-cloud hosting services.** To contribute, just create a JavaScript file listing each offering from that provider.
 Your file should contain a series of function calls like this:

 		serverChoices.push({
 		  "provider": "Google",